vasilvas99/info_dump/README.md

 ## Running

-After paramiko is installed and the json config file is approprietly edited please use:
+After paramiko is installed and the json config file is appropriately edited please use:

 `python dump_info.py`